Travelling with Baby and Toddler Checklist contains affiliate links.

-Fast forward a few years and just last week, I found myself in the same sweaty shoes as those manic parents.
-Jostling through Luton airport – with an eight-month old and enough suitcases to suggest we were relocating across the world – I presumed that the ghost of childless Claire would be shaking her head.
+Fast forward a few years, and I now find myself in the same sweaty shoes as those manic parents.
+Jostling through the airport with a toddler and enough suitcases to suggest we’re relocating across the world – I presume that the ghost of childless Claire would be shaking her head.

-Now that I’ve triumphantly returned from my five-day holiday to Scotland, and with a few more wrinkles and hints of grey hairs, I now feel a little wiser when it comes to what to pack when traveling with a baby.
-And, as an apology for all those years of head-shaking and smug smiles, I’ve decided to share a few of these hacks.
+Now that I’ve completed several flights and holidays with Olive, however, and with a few more wrinkles and hints of grey hairs, I feel a little wiser when it comes to what you need to pack when travelling with a baby or toddler.

 Although this may seem incredibly obvious, I cannot stress how important a good-quality travel cot is for baby travel essentials.